Vice Ganda: 2009–2015: It's Showtime and rise to prominence

-2016–present: Critical success and recent projects
+2016–2022: Further commercial success

 In 2016, Vice Ganda starred in an action comedy film The Super Parental Guardians with Coco Martin.
 The film is directed by Joyce Bernal and is under the production of Star Cinema.
 This marks Ganda's 3rd consecutive highest-grossing film as it topped the 2016 year-end box office gross in Philippine cinema.
 The film also made history as it holds the record for highest opening day gross of all Filipino films, at million.
 In the same year, he became judge in the 5th and 6th seasons of Pilipinas Got Talent, along with his fellow celebrities, Angel Locsin and Robin Padilla and in Pinoy Boyband Superstar with Aga Muhlach, Yeng Constantino and 2NE1 member Sandara Park.

-In 2017, he starred in another Metro Manila Film Festival entry titled Gandarrapiddo: The Revenger Squad alongside Daniel Padilla and 2015 Miss Universe Pia Wurtzbach.
+In 2017, he starred in another Metro Manila Film Festival entry titled Gandarrapiddo: The Revenger Squad alongside Daniel Padilla and Miss Universe 2015 Pia Wurtzbach.
 The film marks Ganda's 4th consecutive highest-grossing film of the year.
 Aside from his film, he also staged two major concerts in the same year, the first is the sold-out concert "Pusuan Mo si Vice Ganda sa Araneta" which further added few shows in the United States particularly in Houston, Texas, Kissimmee, Florida, San Diego and Los Angeles in California, and the second being the grand launch concert of his own make-up brand, Vice Cosmetics titled as "Vice Ganda For All".